 The most common dental problems affecting dogs and cats include:

-- Periodontal disease, especially in smaller breed dogs and in all breeds as they mature.
+- Periodontal disease, especially in small-breed dogs and in all breeds as they mature

 What are the most common signs of dental disease in dogs and cats?